sadawi/Allegro/README.md

 ## Durations, Notes, ChordedNotes

 The `Duration` struct describes durations with abstract length units.
-There are constants and Unicode symbols for the base durations, and more can be created with the `dotted` and `triplet` methods.
+There are constants and Unicode symbols for the base durations, and more can be created with the `dotted`, `triplet`, and `tuplet` methods.
 Arithmetic operators work on durations, too.

 These are all equivalent: